Cach30verfl0w/cash3fl0w/README.md

 ## License
 Please respect the following licenses and the work behind this project:
 - GNU General Public License 2.0 for the app itself
-- Apache License 2.0 for the cryptography API used in the app
+- Apache License 2.0 for the cryptography API (`kmp-advcrypto`) used in the app